Test plan

-A test plan is a document detailing the objectives, resources, and processes for a specific test for a software or hardware product.
+A test plan is a document detailing the objectives, resources, and processes for a specific test session for a software or hardware product.
 The plan typically contains a detailed understanding of the eventual workflow.

 Test plans

 A test plan documents the strategy that will be used to verify and ensure that a product or system meets its design specifications and other requirements.
 A test plan is usually prepared by or with significant input from test engineers.

 Depending on the product and the responsibility of the organization to which the test plan applies, a test plan may include a strategy for one or more of the following: